VysotskiVadim/VysotskiVadim.blog/_posts/2021-04-29-story-counting-historical-data.markdown

 {% include image.html src="story-counting-diagram-explanation-trend" alt="cumulative flow diagram of created and closed stories with trends" %}

-To build a trend calculate average velocity per day: `average close velocity = (count of closed stories in the last 14 days) / 14`.
+To build a trend, calculate an average velocity per day.
+`average close velocity = (count of closed stories in the last 14 days) / 14`.
+Closed stories count is increasing every day by average day velocity.
+Add velocity every day to the last known value.
+`next day = previous day + average velocity`.
 Repeat the same for created stories count.
-Every day add average day velocity: `next day = previous day + average velocity`.

 #### Step 3
 Predict the release date.